 - Surgery to prevent the drainage angle from closing.
 The surgeon makes a new opening in the colored part of the eye (iris).
 It allows fluid to flow through the eye.

 - Surgery to decrease the amount of fluid produced in the eye.

 Deciding whether to have surgery for glaucoma can be hard.
 Here are some reasons.

 - You may not be in pain or notice any vision loss.

 - Surgery isn't a complete cure for glaucoma.
-But surgery can decrease the chance of losing even more eyesight later on.
+But surgery can decrease the chance of losing even more eyesight later.
 And for some people, it can reduce or get rid of the need for eyedrops.

-- Not everyone who has laser surgery will have lower IOP after the surgery.
-For most people, the lower pressure will last only a few years.
-Others may have an increase in their eye pressure.
-Certain types of open-angle glaucoma respond better to laser surgery than others.
+- Not everyone who has laser surgery will have lower pressure in the eye after surgery.
+The lower pressure may last only a few years.

 - The effects of some laser treatments aren't long-lasting.
-Repeat laser treatments, medicines, or other surgeries may be needed later on.
+Other treatments may be needed later.

-Cataracts may occur in people who also have glaucoma.
-This commonly occurs in older people.
-Surgery to remove the cataract may be done at the same time as surgery for glaucoma.
+- You might also have cataracts.
 If surgeries for glaucoma and a cataract are done at the same time, you may notice improved eyesight after surgery.